aharris206/Project-01/README.md

 This project will be looking at the effects of drought on California’s wildfire frequency and intensity levels throughout the years 2000 - present.
 The data used to conduct this analysis will come from California’s Department of Forestry and Fire Protection Services (CalFire) and the United States Drought Monitor.
 This analysis will be diving into the yearly average acres burned from wildfires and the yearly average drought levels across California.
 We will be determining which areas of California are the most affected by the drought and increasing wildfires.
 Along with how much of California’s population is affected by drought and wildfires.

+# Drought Levels in CA from 2000 - Present

 # Analysis

+Overall we are seeing more wildfire occurrences while drought conditions are in severe (D2) to exceptional (D4).

+California has been averaging a higher drought level since 2015, than in the previous 10 years.

+We are seeing more wildfires and larger burn areas since 2015.

 # Summary